alanlucian/windows_network_file_copy/README.md

 ### Parâmetros do executável
 - -f config json file

+If none was given netConfig.json on same path of the execution will be fetched

 > NOTE: windows path is very tricky pay attention on escaping bars